wix-incubator/erb/aspects/wix-petri/README.md

 ### get()

 Returns a list of petri cookies extracted from http request.
-Returned object has cokie names as object proeprty names and cookie values as values assigned to these properties.
+Returned object has cookie names as object property names and cookie values as values assigned to these properties.